Carrollton bus collision: Collision

 Survivors said after emptying the small fire extinguisher, Pearman helped some of the many children find their way down the narrow and dark aisle to the only practical way out of the smoke-filled bus.
 According to the NTSB investigation, more than 60 people trying to reach the rear emergency door—the only available exit—created a crush of bodies in the 12-inch-wide aisle.
 Many passengers found themselves unable to move.
 A beverage cooler which had been earlier placed in the aisle near row 10 (of 11 rows of seats) aggravated the crush.

 Other passengers tried unsuccessfully to break or kick out any of the split-sash side windows.
 Only one adult, a woman who was of small stature, managed to escape through a 9 in opening side window.
 When she looked back up from the ground, the window opening was filled with flames.
 The other three adults aboard died, including Pearman.
-Passersby and some of the escaped passengers helped to extract immobilized children through the rear door, and help them to ground level about 3 ft below.
+A passersby and some of the escaped passengers helped to extract immobilized children through the rear door, and help them to ground level about 3 ft below.
 A survivor recounted how when he reached the back door; "Someone on the outside grabbed my arm, put their foot on the bumper and literally pulled me out.
 I hit the asphalt and started running...
 I could hear the screams and the explosions."

 Within four minutes, the entire bus was on fire, and soon the exodus of passengers stopped.
 At that point, the passersby who had stopped to help could not reach those still aboard due to the raging fire, and turned their efforts to tending to the crowd of 40 mostly injured survivors.
 Soon the entire interior of the bus flashed over, ultimately burning the trapped 27 people remaining aboard.

 After first responders treated and transported survivors and extinguished the fire, a crane was used to load the bus onto a flatbed truck that transported the bus and those persons killed to the National Guard Armory in Carrollton.
 There, the Kentucky State Police and the Carroll County coroner went through the interior of the bus seat by seat to find and remove bodies, most of which were burned beyond recognition.